juliana-hernandez/Analisis_numerico/README.md

 # Analisis numerico - Juliana Hernandez Montoya

-Analisis numerico is a web application designed to solve numerical methods.
-It is a simple application with a great user interface and is responsive for use on any device.
+πewton is a web page designed to solve numerical methods.

-The methods that our application solves are:
+The methods that πewton solves are:
 - Bisection Method
 - False Position Method
 - Fixed Point Method